 6.63.1 Applicability to language

+Java is susceptible to lock protocol errors, as documented in ISO/IEC 24772-1:2024 6.63.

-Java has an issue that conditional critical regions do not work the same as almost any other language (Modula 2, Ada, C++, etc. Moving code or programmers from other languages to Java can result in serious errors.
-Document.
+Java has an issue that conditional critical regions do not work the same as almost any other language (Modula 2, Ada, C++, etc).
+Moving code or programmers from other languages to Java can result in serious errors.

 In Java, a failing check on a condition object while inside the region continues to wait on the object without releasing the guard on the critical region.
 This will result in deadlocks.
 This vulnerability is especially critical for those trying to replicate in Java concurrency semantics drawn from other language systems.

-Java is susceptible to lock protocol errors, as documented in ISO/IEC 24772-1:2024 6.63.
+The vulnerability is avoided if the object guarding the critical region also acts as the condition object.
+However, in this case, multiple conditions cannot be communicated easily and notifyAll()calls become necessary to notify all waiting threads.

+STOPPED here.

 Java allows a synchronization mechanism for communicating between threads, which is implemented using monitors.
 Each object in Java is associated with a monitor, which a thread locks by accessing a synchronized method and unlocks upon leaving the outermost synchronized method.
 Every object has an intrinsic lock associated with it.
 A thread that needs exclusive and consistent access to an object’s fields acquires the object’s intrinsic lock by accessing a synchronized method, accessing the object’s fields, and then releasing the intrinsic lock when it is finished with them.

 The Java.lang.Thread class has six potential states for a thread: NEW, RUNNABLE, BLOCKED, WAITING, TIMED_WAITING, and TERMINATED.
 Three of these are states that indicate that the thread is waiting are BLOCKED, WAITING and TIMED_WAITING.